ISHA-2112/Classification/README.md

 The model is then deployed using Streamlit Cloud.
-The deployed model takes in customer information and predicts if risk is associated.
+The deployed model takes in customer information and predicts if any risk is associated.
 An overview of the application: